 Electricity Transmission Obligations of Parties.
 Seller shall be responsible for (a) all costs, penalties, and charges imposed on, associated with, or resulting from the delivery of the Electricity up to and at each EDP, including inadvertent energy flows and transmission losses and loss charges relating to the transmission of the Electricity up to and at such EDP, and (b) arranging at Seller’s sole expense with any Transmission Provider to deliver the Electricity to such EDP.
 Buyer shall be responsible for (x) all costs, penalties and charges imposed on, associated with or resulting from the transmission of the Electricity, including inadvertent energy flows, transmission losses, and loss charges relating to the transmission of the Electricity, after the EDP, and (y) for arranging at Buyer’s sole expense with Transmission Providers to deliver the Electricity to any points beyond the EDP.
-[Seller shall be responsible for complying with all reliability standards or criteria for installed capacity at the EDP imposed now or in the future by SERC, NERC, an ISO, or any reliability council with jurisdiction over an EDP.]

 Gas Transportation Obligations of Parties.
 Buyer shall be responsible for (a) all costs, penalties, and charges imposed on, associated with, or resulting from the delivery of Gas up to and at each GDP, and (b) arranging at Buyer’s sole expense with any Gas Transporter to deliver Gas to such GDP.
-Seller shall be responsible for (x) all costs, penalties, and charges imposed on, associated with, or resulting from the transmission of Gas after the GDP, and (y) for arranging at Seller’s sole expense with any Gas Transporters to deliver Gas to any points beyond the GDP.
+Seller shall be responsible for (x) all costs, penalties, and charges imposed on, associated with, or resulting from the transmission of Gas after the GDP, and (y) for arranging at Seller’s sole expense with any Gas Transporters to deliver Gas from the GDP to any points beyond the GDP.

 Risk of Loss and Indemnity.
-As between the Parties, Seller shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of Gas from and after the GDP and the Electricity prior to and at the EDP, and Buyer shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of Gas prior to and at the GDP and the Electricity from and after the EDP.
+As between the Parties, Seller shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of Gas at the GDP and the Electricity prior to and at the EDP, and Buyer shall be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of Gas prior to the GDP and the Electricity after the EDP.
 Buyer covenants that it will deliver to the Seller Gas free and clear of all Claims and Encumbrances arising prior to or at the GDP.
 Seller covenants that it will deliver to Buyer the Electricity free and clear of all Claims and Encumbrances arising prior to or at the EDP’s.
 Title to and risk of loss related to the Electricity shall transfer from Seller to Buyer at the EDP.
 Title to and risk of loss related to Gas shall transfer from Buyer to Seller at the GDP.
 Seller and Buyer shall each indemnify, defend, and hold harmless the other Party (including its directors, officers, agents, employees and shareholders) from any Claims arising from any act or incident occurring when risk of loss to Gas or the Electricity is in the control of the indemnifying Party except to the extent the Claim arose out of or is the result of the indemnified Party’s gross negligence or willful misconduct.

 3.5 Deliverability Payments.

 Payments.
 Seller shall pay Buyer each Month all amounts due for the prior Month in respect of the On Peak Deliverability Damages.
-Buyer shall pay Seller each Month all amounts due for the prior Month in respect of On Peak Deliverability.
+Buyer shall pay Seller each Month all amounts due for the prior Month in respect of the On Peak Deliverability Bonuses and the On Peak Buyer Damages.